wp-plugins/https-redirection/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= v1.3 =
+- Updated the htaccess rules for HTTPS redirection to be more robust to prevent errors on some servers.

 = v1.2 =
 - Added a new option to automatically force load static files using HTTPS URL.